niniack/rec-sys-dynamics/code/src/Datasets/ReadMe.txt

 Number of Users: 200
-Percentage of Left Biased Users = 10%
+Number of Left Biased Users = 20
-Percentage of Right Biased Users = 10%
+Number of Right Biased Users = 20

 Number of Items: 400
-Percentage of Left Biased Items: 30%
+Number of Left Biased Items: 120
-Percentage of Right Biased Items: 30%
+Number of Right Biased Items: 120

 Total Number of Running Iterations: 100
 Number of Users Added Each Iteration: 2
 Number of Items Added Each Iteration 2

-Total Initial Ratings = 10869/80000
+Total Initial Ratings = 5046/80000

 -----------------------------------------------------------------------------------------